adoriasoft/cosmos-sdk/docs/architecture/adr-038-admin-module.md

 The Admin module `EndBlock` handler executes all proposals in the queue and calls logic in other modules (as the Governance module does).

-Admin module will exist alongside with running Governance module.
-They will manage two independent proposal queues and each module will handle proposals only from its own queue.
+Admin module will be able to exist alongside with running Governance module.
+They will manage two independent proposal queues, and each module will handle proposals only from its own queue.

 The logic of proposal acceptance in `EndBlocker` handler
 ```